Isaac3924/2211_Whether-Sweater-Final-Project/README.md

 * The specific endpoint used to retrieve information on slaries was > https://api.teleport.org/api/urban_areas/slug:#{location}/salaries/

+* I wonder if there is a way to limit the jobs coming in via the endpoint.
+Couldn't find one fast enough and resolved to iterate through and take what I need via the serializer.

 * Was thrown off a bit thinking needed multiple endpoints but found only one needed.
 Presuming the user enters in a good location.
 Which the instructions said to.

 * The facade is more bog-standard compared to my others, but still adds another degree of security.
 And is good practice.